Overview

 Signs and symptoms of lung cancer

-If you have noticed a change to your health, book a consultation with our Epworth specialists today.
+If you have noticed a change to your health, book a consultation with your GP today.
 Catching cancer quickly can save your life.

 Symptoms and signs

 It's natural and common for changes to occur to your body as you age or go through stressful periods.
-However, we encourage you to recognise what is normal for your body and if you have persistent concerns, consult an Epworth specialist for peace of mind.
+However, we encourage you to recognise what is normal for your body and if you have persistent concerns, consult your GP for peace of mind.

 Symptoms can be subtle or easily attributed to other causes but finding cancer early is crucial.
 Please remember that it is a myth that lung cancer only affects smokers or ex-smokers.
 Lung cancer can impact the lives of anyone.